soskek/elmo-chainer/README.md

 See `usage_character.py` or `usage_character_simple.py` in detail.

 You can also refer to `usage_token.py` for pre-encoding and re-use token embeddings.
+Or, you can encode and dump all sentences in advance, shown in `usage_cache.py`.

+More descriptions are available in [here](https://github.com/allenai/allennlp/blob/master/tutorials/how_to/elmo.md).

 ```
 import chainer